 Note: Grand Valley does not charge a higher tuition rate based on residency.
 Tuition is based on the program in which you chose to enroll.

-The M.H.S. in Biomedical Sciences admission requirements are available here.
+The M.H.S. in Biomedical Sciences application deadline is March 15.
 The $30 application fee is waived for undergraduate alumni of Grand Valley.